-Kimberly Schneidt (Middle School Classical Studies, Geography, Science)
+Kimberly Schneidt (Middle School Classical Studies and Geography)

 Kim Schneidt is a homeschooling mother of five children ages 4-12 and a recent convert to the Catholic faith.
 Kim has been homeschooling for five years, and after exploring many different philosophies of education, has found the classical method to be the best fit for her family.
 Kim holds a B.S. in Athletic Training and an M.S. in Physiology, both from Ball State University.
 She also obtained an M.S. in Physician Assistant Studies from the University of Iowa Medical College.
 Prior to becoming a stay-at-home mom, Kim practiced as a certified physician assistant for 10 years in various fields and enjoyed part-time employment as an adjunct faculty instructor in anatomy and physiology at numerous junior colleges during her time as a Navy spouse.